-Event This column is a way that SEC uses to catalog solar events in their own system, so we c - Begin Time in UT that before about 12 is since the Sun that the event started.
-For instance, in California any time 1200-1400 is in the night time (depending on what season it Sun rises at different times) so when you are looking for your 3.6 her down in the 1300's.
+Event This column is a way that SEC uses to catalog solar events in their own system, so we can ignore it.
+Begin Time in UT that the event started.
+For instance, in California any time before about 1200- 1400 is in the night time (depending on what season it is since the Sun rises at different times) so when you are looking for you nts start further down in the 1300's.
 Max This is when the event has hit its peak X-ray flux (its highest output).
 This is useful when dealing with a flare whose beginning has been lost in interference or sunrise/sunset.
 End This is when the flare or event officially ends.
-Obs s column stands for observer, and tells you which of the GOES Obs satellites is reporting the event.
+Obs This column stands for observer, and tells you which of the GOES satellites is reporting the event.
 Different satellites report different types of events.
 We are most interested in the G12 and G10 satellites, which report solar flares.
 Q This is for radio bursts, sweep frequencies, storms and optical flares.
 It's a way of categorizing the quality of the data they received.
-Since SID can pick up some radio bursts and optical flares you may want to read more about the Q column in the README file listed above.
-Type This column is This column is very important it tells you what type of event has d.
-Remember SID can only pick up things that disturb our re but there a lot of other things going on out in space!
-Solar s are listed as XRA for X-ray event.
+Since SID can pick up some radio bursts and optical flares you may want to read mor about the Q column in the README file listed above. Туре This column is very important it tells you what type of event has occurred.
+Remember SID can only pick up things that disturb our ionosphere but there a lot of other things going on out in space!
+Solar flares are listed as XRA for X-ray event.
 These are the events that you will pick up on your SID.
 Loc/Frq This stands for Location or frequency.
 Ignore this.
 Particulars This column tells how big a flare GOES detected.
 To understand it, you need to know how solar flares are classified.
-Appendix J gives more detailed information, but here is an overview: B class flares The smallest flares, which occur frequently.
+Appendix J gives more

+B class flares The smallest flares, which occur frequently.
 SID is not sensitive enough to detect them.
-C class flares Some of the C class flares can get pretty big.
-SID is able to detect flares Class C2.0 or above, although there have been incidents M class flares where we have picked up C1.0 flares.
-Are larger yet and occur less frequently.
-These should be very apparent on your SID graphs.
+C class flares Some of the C class flares ca Some of the C class flares can get pretty big.
+SID is able to detect flares Class C2.0 or above, although there have been incidents where we have picked up C1.0 flares.
+M class flares Are larger yet and occur less frequently.
+These should apparent on your SID graphs.
 X class flares These are huge and easy to detect.
 If aimed at the Earth, they can cause major disruptions in cell phone communication, radio, and power grids.
 In October of 2003 an X25 flare was captured, the largest flare recorded in history!
 Some X class flares are too much for SID to handle and they will peak off the charts, causing a plateau effect.

-Reg# This column tells you which active region of the Sun produced the event.
+This column tells you which active region of the Sun produced the event.